MicrochipTech/fpga-hls-examples/Training4/readme.md

 </tbody>
 </table>

-Figure 8‑40 Runtime of Various Implementations
+<p align="center">Figure 8‑40 Runtime of Various Implementations</p>

 Several things are of note here:

-1.  **DMA transfers dominate the overall runtime when running with accelerators.** When main.fifo.cpp consolidated invert and threshold\_to\_zero into a single accelerator, the runtime is effectively halved (57 ms) compared to main.simple.cpp’s runtime of performing both transformations (112 ms).
-Regardless of the complexity of invert, threshold\_to\_zero, and the combined function, the runtime is about 55 ms for each function called.
+1.  **DMA transfers dominate the overall runtime when running with accelerators.** When `main.fifo.cpp` consolidated invert and `threshold_to_zero` into a single accelerator, the runtime is effectively halved (57 ms) compared to `main.simple.cpp`’s runtime of performing both transformations (112 ms).
+Regardless of the complexity of invert, threshold_to_zero, and the combined function, the runtime is about 55 ms for each function called.

-2.  **The DMA is shared and can become the bottleneck when multiple accelerators are accessing at the same time.** main.non-blocking.cpp produces an inverted image and a threshold\_to\_zero image in parallel.
+2.  **The DMA is shared and can become the bottleneck when multiple accelerators are accessing at the same time.** `main.non-blocking.cpp` produces an inverted image and a threshold\_to\_zero image in parallel.
 However, the execution of invert and threshold\_to\_zero functions can only be partially overlapped due to the DMA being shared amongst them.
-Hence, the runtime is longer (72 ms) than running only one of the transformations (57 ms), but shorter than main.simple.cpp’s runtime of performing both transformations (112 ms).
+Hence, the runtime is longer (72 ms) than running only one of the transformations (57 ms), but shorter than `main.simple.cpp`’s runtime of performing both transformations (112 ms).

-3.  **Saving could be accomplished even for relatively simple functions despite the cost of DMA transfer.** In main.simple.cpp, the accelerator version (57 ms) almost breaks even with the simple invert software function (46 ms).
+3.  **Saving could be accomplished even for relatively simple functions despite the cost of DMA transfer.** In `main.simple.cpp`, the accelerator version (57 ms) almost breaks even with the simple invert software function (46 ms).
 Running the accelerator version of threshold\_to\_zero (57 ms) took less than 40% of the pure software runtime (141 ms).

-4.  **Threads are expensive in software but cheap in hardware.** main.fifo.cpp uses hls::thread to implement the producer-consumer behaviour.
+4.  **Threads are expensive in software but cheap in hardware.** main.fifo.cpp uses `hls::thread` to implement the producer-consumer behaviour.
 Creating and destroying threads for very simple calculations is costly.
 Even though the runtime for running with accelerators improved, runtime for pure software on the MSS has increased significantly.

-5.  **Software can be used to save computations.** main.simple.cpp performs a check on the argument and does not send the data to the accelerator if calculations were not required, i.e., the argument is zero.
-On the other hand, main.fifo.cpp blindly sends the data to the accelerator to compute.
-Hence, main.fifo.cpp still takes 55 microseconds to complete even when the arguments are zero, but main.simple.cpp saved time (0 ms) by not doing the unnecessary calculations.
+5.  **Software can be used to save computations.** `main.simple.cpp` performs a check on the argument and does not send the data to the accelerator if calculations were not required, i.e., the argument is zero.
+On the other hand, `main.fifo.cpp` blindly sends the data to the accelerator to compute.
+Hence, `main.fifo.cpp` still takes 55 microseconds to complete even when the arguments are zero, but `main.simple.cpp` saved time (0 ms) by not doing the unnecessary calculations.

 We have shown how to integrate SmartHLS generated accelerators into your